-The following are maps illustrating where I have run so far.
-These will be regularly updated.
+The following are maps illustrating where Tom ran during his round the world journey.
 Click on any map to enlarge it.

 New Zealand Leg